30th Dec 2021

 - +75% retailers reported significant uplift vs 2019

 - Website traffic is up for the period 153% year on Year

 The making of Bracknell Forest Giants video

-To create an exciting family-friendly experience that will drive footfall to Bracknell town centre and The Lexicon Centre during the summer holidays 2021, with a focus on legacy and the possibility of repeating and growing the event in future years.
+To create an exciting family-friendly experience that will drive footfall to Bracknell town centre and The Lexicon during the summer holidays 2021, with a focus on legacy and the possibility of repeating and growing the event in future years.

 The event required a unique story that would generate significant PR in order to position Bracknell as the shopping centre of choice for a diverse regional audience, including a more affluent demographic from the wider Bracknell catchment area.